-We’re working with a with a range of partners, including NE1, Northumbria Police, the universities and the NHS Trust to ensure that the city is a safe and welcoming place for people.
+We’ve worked with a with a range of partners, including NE1, Northumbria Police, the universities and the NHS Trust to ensure that the city is a safe and welcoming place for people.

-We are also looking at how these short-term changes can help us deliver longer-term ambitions for a cleaner and greener transport network that encourages and supports more active travel and a reduction in car journeys.
+We're looking at how these short-term changes can help us deliver longer-term ambitions for a cleaner and greener transport network that encourages and supports more active travel and a reduction in car journeys.

 One of the streets where we have made some big changes is Grey Street.
 We know these changes could make it difficult for some of our residents, including blind and visually impaired people, to find their way around.
 To help with this we have produced a guide to the new layout which you can listen to using a screen reader.
 You can find the guide here.

 The Newcastle COVID Control Plan sets out the collaborative approach to be taken in Newcastle to prevent a new COVID-19 outbreak in the city as well as the response and control plans that would need to be implemented in the event of an outbreak.

 We installed social distancing measures on some local high streets.
 Some of the measures have been removed and some plans have been tweaked following input local ward councillors, residents and community groups.
 Go here for more information.

 A series of bridges in local areas that have been identified as being used by higher levels of traffic than is appropriate, will be closed to traffic to meet the rising demand for better walking and cycling facilities in residential areas.

 - Castle Farm Road, Dene and South Gosforth

 Improving public transport

 Our plans include improving the public transport network to give buses more efficient routes and to provide more space on key roads that could be used by people on bikes or potentially electric scooters.